 A clear written account of:

-- The facts: when the position arose, what the income or asset is, how it was acquired, how it was used.
+• The facts: when the position arose, what the income or asset is, how you acquired it, how it was used.

-- The source documents that have been identified (foreign bank statements, foreign property documents, foreign tax filings).
+• The source documents you have identified (foreign bank statements, foreign property documents, foreign tax filings).

-- The taxpayer's behaviour categorisation: innocent error, careless, deliberate not concealed, or deliberate and concealed.
-This is the foundation for the penalty-band positioning.
+• Your behaviour categorisation: innocent error, careless, deliberate not concealed, or deliberate and concealed.
+This is the foundation for where your penalty band sits.

 (ii) Year-by-year tax, interest and penalty computation